 Continuous Legal Counsel

 Construction disputes are common; however, prevention is better than cure.
 The nature of the construction industry makes it susceptible to disputes, but having the right expertise available to swiftly manage, mitigate, or eliminate the effects of a dispute will help you avoid the expense of claims or a litigation.
 Since many disputes arise because of disagreements with the contract, they can lead to contract termination.
-A contractor attorney in Mobile, AL from Cotney Construction Law can help you identify risks in advance, negotiate problematic clauses, and draft a dispute resolution clause that sets forth procedures for resolving any disputes.
+A Birmingham contractor attorney from Cotney Construction Law can help you identify risks in advance, negotiate problematic clauses, and draft a dispute resolution clause that sets forth procedures for resolving any disputes.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.